GPUWorks/OpenGL-Text-Rendering/README.md

    - Microsoft Visual Studio IDE

 # Short Description:
-   - Dynamic text rendering using one or more font textures
+   - Dynamic text rendering using one or more textured fonts

 # Key Features: